ddbit/verba-volant/roadmap.md

 ### 1.3 Basic Client Interface
 - [X] Create HTML structure with Send and Receive areas
-- [X] Implement room join functionality
+- [X] Implement room join functionality, only two participants allowed Alice and Bob.
+Also in the webpage, put name 'Alice' in the UI.
+When the second user joins put name 'Bob' in his UI.
+Do not accept more participants.
 - [X] Add basic WebSocket client connection
 - [X] Create message input/output interface
 - [X] Add connection status indicators
+- [X] Once connected to a room the room id can't be changed by user, add a leave button and reload the page as a fresh session

 **Security Requirement**: All client code must be self-contained and never downloaded from the server.
 Client files should be distributed separately for user verification and local execution.

 ## Phase 2: Cryptographic Implementation (Milestone 2)

 ### 2.1 Diffie-Hellman Key Exchange
-- [ ] Implement DH key pair generation using Web Crypto API
+- [X] Implement DH key pair generation using Web Crypto API with both "deriveKey" and "deriveBits" usages for ECDH operations
-- [ ] Create key exchange message format (pubkey type)
+- [X] Create key exchange message format (pubkey type)
-- [ ] Add public key transmission via WebSocket
+- [X] Add public key transmission via WebSocket
-- [ ] Implement shared secret derivation from DH exchange
+- [X] Implement shared secret derivation from DH exchange using deriveBits() to get raw key material for HKDF input, show in the UI of participants that the secret has been derived.
-- [ ] Add key exchange state management
+- [X] Add key exchange state management

 ### 2.2 AES-GCM Encryption System
-- [ ] Implement AES key derivation using HKDF/SHA-256
+- [X] Implement AES key derivation using HKDF/SHA-256 from ECDH raw key material, use deterministic salt for consistent key derivation between participants, update status in UI when AES key is ready
-- [ ] Create AES-GCM encryption functions
+- [X] Create AES-GCM encryption functions with encryptMessage() that generates random 12-byte IV and returns {ciphertext, iv} object
-- [ ] Add IV/nonce generation for each message
+- [X] Add IV/nonce generation for each message using crypto.getRandomValues() with 12 bytes for GCM mode
-- [ ] Implement decryption functions
+- [X] Implement decryption functions with decryptMessage() that takes ciphertext, iv, and aesKey parameters
-- [ ] Add encryption error handling
+- [X] Add encryption error handling with try-catch blocks and detailed error logging
+- [X] Update UI when encryption is ready: change placeholder text, button text to "Send Encrypted", show "Ready for encrypted messaging" status with pulse animation

 ### 2.3 Message Encryption Flow
 - [ ] Integrate encryption into message sending